hashicorp/consul-haproxy/README.md

 * `-f` - Path to config file, overwrites CLI flags.
 The format of the file is documented below.

+* `-in`- Path to a template file.
+This is the template that is rendered to generate the configuration file at `-out`.
+It uses the Golang templating system.
+Docs for that are [here](http://golang.org/pkg/text/template/).

-* `-path` - Path to output configuration file.
+* `-out` - Path to output configuration file.
 This path must be writable by `consul-haproxy` or the file cannot be updated.

 * `-reload` - Command to invoke to reload configuration.
 This command can be any executable, and should be used to reload HAProxy.
 This is invoked only after the configuration file is updated.

-* `-template`- Path to a template file.
-This is the template that is rendered to generate the configuration file at `-path`.
-It uses the Golang templating system.
-Docs for that are [here](http://golang.org/pkg/text/template/).

 In addition to using CLI flags, `consul-haproxy` can be configured using a file given the `-f` flag.
 A configuration file overrides any values given by